raspberrypilearning/party-pinata/en/step_3.md

 --- /task ---

 A `variable`{:class="block3variables"} is a way of storing numbers and/or text.
-The number of hits will be stored in a variable so it can be used at any time.
+The number of times the piñata is clicked will be stored in a variable called `hits`{:class="block3variables"} so it can be used at any time.

 --- task ---